 In their responsibility to manage vendors, the wedding coordinator must communicate with all vendors to ensure everyone execute's everything on time according to the schedule.

 The coordinator must ensure everyone on the photographer's shot list is present for photos.
 The coordinator must cue the DJ for every speech and special dance.
-The coordinator needs to be sure the wedding party has food and that the vendors eat (Most couples don't even think about this, because the vendors are often "behind closed doors".
-But, they are around from 4pm til 11pm just like your guests!
-Surely you wouldn't want them leaving half way through the night to go pick up Mickey-D's.
-But they gotta eat too!)
+The coordinator needs to be sure the wedding party has food and that the vendors eat (most couples don’t even think of this).
 The list goes on and on.
 If you do not have a coordinator, who manages those things?

-Who will be there to clue in the DJ if things get a bit behind schedule and you're photographer needs some extra time so cocktail hour needs to go for 15 minutes longer.
+Who will be there to cue the DJ if things get a bit behind schedule?
+Who will inform the caterer that cocktail hour needs to run longer because the photographer needs more time?

 Who will hand out sparklers and light them for your wedding guests and cue you and your new HUSBAND to start walking!?

 Who will tell you it's time to make rounds to say hello to all your guests?
-Or when it's time to cut the cake.
-Or when the most important people will be making their lovely speeches.
-Or when your bridesmaids have a little too much fun and you just need an honest outside opinion about how your hair really looks after rockin' out on the dance floor (we'll be there don't worry).
+Or when it's time to cut the cake?
+Or when the most important people will be making their lovely speeches?
+Or when your bridesmaids have a little too much fun and you just need an honest outside opinion about how your hair really looks after rockin' out on the dance floor?

-(*insert schreeching halt of the romantic music*) Except, this does not just magically happen.
+(*insert screeching halt to the romantic music*) This does not just magically happen, people.

 As the bride and groom, you will not have any time to manage all of the moving pieces on your big day.
 You will be left with trusting someone to execute all of the hard work you put into planning this day.

 And one other logistical detail, you probably won't have access to your cell phone all night!
-Unless some bridal designer started putting pockets into dresses that I don't know about, a bride's phone is usually tucked away in her to-go bag in another room.
-You wouldn't even know what time it was that night if it wasn't for a coordinator!
+Unless some bridal designer started putting pockets into dresses that I don't know about, a bride's phone is usually tucked away in her to-go bag in another room (where it should be).
+You wouldn't even know what time it was that night if it wasn't for your coordinator.